 That’s frightening.
 The scammer schemed to dupe someone out of their money.
 They also likely covered their bases with another way to evade the authorities.

-Don’t let financial jams make you vulnerable to scammers
+Don’t let financial jams make you vulnerable to financial scams

 When it comes to offers to help you get out of financial jams, there are red flags to be aware of.